arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### Register the Factory on Foundries.io

 ***The integration with Foundries.io requires the Arduino Pro Cloud Subscription, contact us at [Arduino Pro Inquiries](https://www.arduino.cc/pro/contact-us), or learn more on the [Arduino Pro Page](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud)***
-Go to [https://create.arduino.cc](https://create.arduino.cc) and click on portenta-X8 board manager, you will get prompted to set a new `Factory` name if you didn't have one before.
+Go to [https://create.arduino.cc](https://create.arduino.cc) and click on Portenta X8 Board Manager, you will get prompted to set a new `Factory` name if you didn't have one before.
 You will not be able to be change the name later, so use one that you can remember and write easily.

 ![Arduino Cloud integration](assets/cloud-main.png)